MembrAI/MIU-VL/README.md

 ## 🙏 Acknowledgement

-A lot of code is modified from [monai](https://github.com/Project-MONAI/MONAI).
+Our code is adapted from the [GLIP](https://github.com/microsoft/GLIP.git) project.
+And we also use the [OFA](https://huggingface.co/OFA-Sys) and [PubMedBert](https://huggingface.co/microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract-fulltext) for auto-prompt generation.
+Thanks for their execellent works.

 ## 📝 Citation